Skip to content

 Luxembourg TLScontact / VFS Global through representation arrangements €90 15 calendar days standard

-Malta VFS Global in major markets; Italian representation in markets without a Maltese post €90 15 calendar days
+Malta VFS Global in major markets; Italian representation in markets without a Maltese post €90 15 calendar days standard

 Netherlands VFS Global in most markets €90 15 calendar days standard